lexycon002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `This script display the content of two files`
 `This script display the last 11 line of a file`
-`This script display the first 10 line of a file`
+`This script display the first 10 line of a file` `This script display the third line of the file iacta`